 “There is a trend that if you have cheated on your partner, you must spill the beans.
 Often the partner cheated on is so incredibly hurt that they want to know every detail.
-I had a client, who would ask her husband if the sex was better with the other person, etc. As a counselor, I draw the line at getting into intimate details even if you need to tell your partner the bare bones of the affair,” Gopa says.
+I had a client, who would ask her husband if the sex was better with the other person, etc. As a counselor, I draw the line at getting into intimate details, even if you need to, tell your partner the bare bones of the affair,” she adds.

 7. Be proactive in changing yourself

 Ken, a user research expert, says, “I had a brief affair with someone, and never told my wife about it.
-But, for months afterwards, all I did was think about it and blame myself and feel bad.
+But, for months afterward, all I did was think about it and blame myself and feel bad.
 But that was it.
-I wasn’t doing anything about it.
-Instead, my feelings were building up into resentment and anger towards my wife.
-Not only had I been a cheating husband, I was now also a truly terrible partner.
-To forgive yourself for drunk cheating and not telling, or any form of cheating is tough.”
+I wasn’t doing anything about it other than wallow in shame, followed by self-pity, and constantly questioning, “Does the guilt of cheating ever go away?”
+As a result, my guilt transformed into resentment and anger toward my wife.
+Not only had I been a cheating husband, but I was now also a truly terrible partner.”

 We reiterate here, you need to do the work.
 If you’ve always had a roving eye, make a decision to choose your marriage every day, rather than hurt your spouse and family.
-Do not make or accept contact with the person you were involved with.
+Cut ties with the person you were involved with and practice the no-contact rule in true earnest.
 Remind yourself that you’re lucky to have a great partner and that you’ve built a connection and life with them.
 To remain a part of that, you need to be better.

 8. Understand what was missing in your relationship

-“Thus, the best option for couples is to focus on their relationship.
-If there is temptation outside their marriage, it’s healthy to acknowledge but not act on it and to identify situations which can make them more vulnerable to choosing to have affairs.
-Invariably, when people have strong personal and relationship boundaries, positive self-esteem and respect and trust in their spouses, the chances of cheating are less.”
+Gopa, “It’s possible that cheating was a symptom of something amiss in your primary relationship/marriage.
+However, it’s important to remember that relationships invariably go through their share of highs and lows but cheating is not the way to deal with the rough patches.
+The best option is to focus on your relationship.
+If there is temptation, it’s healthy to acknowledge but not act on it and to identify situations that can make them more vulnerable to choosing to have affairs.
+Invariably, when people have strong personal and relationship boundaries, positive self-esteem, mutual respect, and trust, the chances of cheating are less.”